sebasmos/Multi-building-tracker/README.md

     * Assign initial labels for the footprints in step t=0.

-    * Compare each footprint in $t$ with each footprint in t+1, using Intersection Over Union (IOU) as the comparison criterion.
+    * Compare each footprint in t with each footprint in t+1, using Intersection Over Union (IoU) as the comparison criterion.

     * Compute the cost by subtracting the IOU from 1.
 This way, if the IOU between a pair of footprints is large enough, the cost of assignment will be very small.